vskaush2/samplepackage/README.md

 $ pip install .
 ```
 It is highly recommended to use a virtual environment when installing `samplepackage` locally.
-Please see [Local Installation](#Local Installation) section for more information on this.

 ## Usage